CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/glossary.md

+---
+layout: welcome-hub-page
+title: "Campaign Glossary | Andres Castro Campaign"
+description: "Learn the terminology of open-source campaigning.
+From GitHub basics to governance concepts, understand the language of transparent, collaborative politics."
+---

 # Campaign Glossary 📚

 Our open-source campaign uses some special terms.
 Here's a simple guide to what they all mean, so you can dive right in with confidence: